 Additional Information Regarding Externship

 - A recent physical examination is required prior to the beginning of externship.
-Each student must submit a physical examination that certifies the student is free from infectious diseases and physically able to participate in the externship portion of the program.
+Each student must submit a physical examination that certifies the student is free from infectious diseases and physically able to participate in the externship portion of the program and documentation of required immunizations.
+See the Student Health and Counseling Center website for required immunizations.

 - Current Healthcare Provider (American Heart Association) or Professional Rescuer (American Red Cross) certificate in CPR/AED for infants, children and adults, and first aid certification are required prior to the start of externship, and must be kept current throughout the externship course.

-- Current immunizations, proof of medical insurance, and criminal background checks are required by some medical offices which serve as medical office externship sites.
+- Proof of medical insurance, a criminal background check, and a drug screening are required by some medical offices which serve as medical office externship sites.
 The cost to meet these requirements is the responsibility of the student.
 Students who are injured while completing externship assignments are responsible for all associated medical costs.
 Students are strongly encouraged to maintain personal medical insurance.

 - Transportation to off-campus externship sites is the responsibility of the student.